opendevstack/tailor/README.md

 ## Installation

 The latest release is 0.9.5 and requires oc >= v3.9.0.
+OpenShift 4 is not supported yet.
 Please have a look at the [changelog](https://github.com/opendevstack/tailor/blob/master/CHANGELOG.md) when upgrading.

 MacOS: